Deciding which are the best cities to visit in France is not an easy task. This country is packed with incredibly interesting places to visit.

 This beautiful church is located on the Fourvière hill, in an area where several Roman sites were discovered in the 19th century.
 You can see it before or after visiting the Ancient Theater.

-Marseille is the second largest city and the oldest city in France (it was founded 2600 years ago), and one of the most interesting places to visit in the country.
+Marseille is the second largest city and the oldest city in France (it was founded 2600 years ago), and one of the most interesting places to visit in the country – needless to say, one of the best cities to visit in France.
 Though there are many beautiful monuments and interesting museums, it is the Old Port (Vieux Port) and the calanques that really steal the show there.

-Continue reading to discover some of the attractions in Marseille that you shouldn’t miss.
+Continue reading to discover some of the attractions in Marseille that you shouldn’t miss and that make it one of the best cities to visit in France.
 For a very detailed guide on all there is to see and do in Marseille and for plenty of information on how to move around town, head over to the Marseille Travel Guide on Air France website.

 5 unmissable Marseille attractions